mooleshacat/sponsorblock-github-shenanigans/README.md

 ### Preface

+The purpose of this is not to ram through my ideas.
+The purpose of this is to highlight the pettiness and what I see as mis-management on the part of sponsorblock, and also the GPL violations on the part of Github.

+### Idea 1: Full video fraud category

+### Idea 2: per channel playback speed

 ### Sponsorblock pettiness / ban
 For some reason out of all of this, I have received a ban from the sponsorblock Github repository.
 This pettiness prevents me from obtaining support, suggesting new features, communicating with the community, forking, starring, etc.